 Lake Erie has the largest commercial fishery of any Great Lake, with most of the fish being harvested from Canadian waters.
 Yellow perch and walleye make up most of the Canadian commercial harvest, while those species dominate U.S. recreational and charter catches.

 Thanks to its habitat diversity, Lake Erie supports more fish species than any other Great Lake.
 The Lake Erie basin supports several native and invasive fish species not found in other Great Lakes watersheds.
-The Sandusky River also has the dubious distinction of being the first known breeding habitat in the region for an Asian carp species; grass carp eggs were first collected there in 2015.
+The Sandusky River also has the dubious distinction of being the first known breeding habitat in the region for an invasive carp species; grass carp eggs were first collected there in 2015.

 Due to pollution, habitat degradation, invasive species, and overfishing, some once-prolific fish species have disappeared.
 Ciscoes, once the most common commercial catch in Lake Erie, are now absent from the lake.
 The lake sturgeon has been making a comeback in nearby Lake St. Clair, but despite the abundance of habitat for adult sturgeon in Lake Erie, they have not been able to reproduce in significant numbers for many decades.